ikumarapeli-msft/GA3Bash/java/README.md

 3. On the ACS Test App, you should see the incoming call. (make sure we unmute)
 3. Start a BYOS server call recording by running the following from a cmd prompt `curl "http://localhost:5000/startrecordingbyos?blob={container}"`
 4. After the recording begins, wait 5-10 seconds. and either stop the recording via this app, or end the call on the websites UI.
 5. Wait another 5-10 seconds after ending the call, check your storage account and the recording should be there.
-It will be organzined by `date\callid\{last 8 char of recordingID + Unique guid per recording}`
+It will be organized by `date\callid\{last 8 char of recordingID + Unique guid per recording}`

 ## Pause BYOS recording and resume
 1. Follow either servercall or groupcall byos recording steps, but do not end the call.
 2. pause the recording by running the following command `curl http://localhost:8080/pauserecording`
 3. resume the recording by running the following command `curl http://localhost:8080/resumerecording`
 4. Wait 5-10 seconds. and either stop the recording via this app, or end the call on the websites UI.
 5. Wait another 5-10 seconds after ending the call, check your storage account and the recording should be there.
-It will be organzined by `date\callid\{last 8 char of recordingID + Unique guid per recording}`
+It will be organized by `date\callid\{last 8 char of recordingID + Unique guid per recording}`

 ## Same call multiple BYOS Recordings
 1. Follow either servercall or groupcall byos recording steps, but do not end the call.
 2. stop the recording by running the following command `curl http://localhost:8080/stoprecording`
-3. wait 5-10 seconds and start another recording as you did in the previous steps but for the same call (Do not end the call or handup)
+3. wait 5-10 seconds and start another recording as you did in the previous steps but for the same call (Do not end the call or hangup)
 4. Wait 5-10 seconds. and either stop the call via this app, or end the call on the websites UI.
 5. Wait another 5-10 seconds after ending the call, check your storage account and the recording should be there.
-It will be organzined by `date\callid\{last 8 char of recordingID + Unique guid per recording}` in this case, you should see two recording folders under the same callid.
+It will be organized by `date\callid\{last 8 char of recordingID + Unique guid per recording}` in this case, you should see two recording folders under the same callid.

 ## Create a call to an ACS user